Link to this page: https://www.socialistparty.org.uk/issue/894/22432

 BSE crisis - the madness of the profit system

-One million BSE-infected cattle have been culled.
-Around £5 billion of public funds has been spent trying to clean up the mess.
-Yet not one former government minister, civil servant, nor anyone in the meat and livestock industry, faces criminal charges.
-Under capitalism, the rich and powerful don't pay for their crimes.
+Four years after Dorrell's announcement, Lord Phillips produced a 4,000-page inquiry report costing £27 million.
+But as the Socialist remarked at the time: "Not one former government minister, civil servant, nor anyone in the meat and livestock industry, faces criminal charges.
+Under capitalism, the rich and powerful don't pay for their crimes."

-NO-ONE IN the report is accused of lying and covering up the BSE scandal.
-Instead, its language is full of words such as "misled", "inaccurate", "mistakes", "regrettable", "false reassurances", "absurd exaggeration", etc. Actions of ministers and civil servants are prefaced "with hindsight".
-All of which amounts to saying that no-one is to blame, but instead treats the whole BSE saga a "national tragedy".
+No one in the report is accused of lying and covering up the BSE scandal.
+Instead, its language is full of words such as "misled", "inaccurate", "mistakes", "regrettable", etc. Actions of ministers and civil servants are prefaced "with hindsight".

 The report is a whitewash of the previous Tory governments of Margaret Thatcher and John Major, top civil servants and meat industry chiefs.